sachinsu/sachinsu.github.io/work_journal/software.md

 		- Load leveling - Introducing messaging channel between client and service to decouple load on Service.
 However, this works in cases where client is not expecting immediate response.
 		- Load-shedding and load leveling don’t address an increase in load directly but rather protect a service from getting overloaded.
 		- Rate limiting

+- Measures for resilient systems by Shopify
+	- Ensure that timeout is specified for network request like over HTTP or TCP.
+Try to lower them whenever possible
+	- Use circuit breakers
+	- Monitoring and alerting for below,
+		- Latency: the amount of time it takes to process a unit of work, broken down between success and failures.
+With circuit breakers failures can happen very fast and lead to misleading graphs.
+		- Traffic: the rate in which new work comes into the system, typically expressed in requests per minute.
+		- Errors: the rate of unexpected things happening.
+In payments, we distinguish between payment failures and errors.
+An example of a failure is a charge being declined due to insufficient funds, which isn’t unexpected at all.
+HTTP 500 response codes from our financial partners on the other hand are.
+However a sudden increase in failures might need further investigation.
+		- Saturation: how much load the system is under, relative to its total capacity.
+This could be the amount of memory used versus available or a thread pool’s active threads versus total number of threads available, in any layer of the system.
+	- Implement structured logging - Use co-relation id for every request.